xitrum-framework/xitrum-doc/guide/deploy.rst

     <appender-ref ref="CONSOLE"/>
   </root>

-You can tail log from Heroku Toolbelt command
+You can tail log from Heroku Toolbelt command.

 ::